Chile's SQM sees similar lithium prices going forward after earnings dip

-Aug 17 (Reuters) - The chief executive of Chilean lithium miner SQM SQMA.SN said on Thursday he expects prices for the key battery metal will be relatively similar over the third quarter to the previous one, as demand from electric vehicle makers should keep growing.
+Aug 17 (Reuters) - The CEO of Chilean lithium miner SQM SQMA.SN expects prices for the key battery metal to hold steady in the third quarter from the previous one, he said on Thursday, while predicting demand would keep growing.

-SQM, the world's second-largest lithium producer, posted on Wednesday quarterly earnings that fell from the previous year while missing forecasts.
+SQM, the world's second-largest lithium producer, reported a larger than expected drop in second-quarter earnings on Wednesday, dragged down by lower average selling prices for lithium even as it shifted larger volumes.

+"Since mid-June we have seen some negative trends in the Chinese index, followed by other indexes later on," CEO Ricardo Ramos said in anearnings call adding that its selling prices have various lags to spot prices depending on its contracts.

 (Reporting by Sarah Morland and Marion Giraldo; Editing by David Alire Garcia)